 Based in Hong Kong, Shou joined Skybound Capital in 2011, where he helped set up its Asian business, and was subsequently promoted to the group’s chief investment officer.
 A Chinese national with a background in academia, Shou has unique insights into the world’s second-biggest economy and its effects on the global outlook.

-Peter Astleford, partner and co-head of financial services at Dechert LLP, will discuss the evolving regulatory landscape for the global hedge fund industry.
+Peter Astleford, partner and co-head of financial services at Dechert LLP, will discuss the evolving regulatory landscape for the global hedge fund industry, particularly in a post-Brexit, post-Trump world.
 He has more than 25 years’ experience advising fund managers, banks, brokers and corporates with regard to financial services regulatory work and onshore and offshore funds.
-He is co-chair of the firm’s global financial services group and heads the group in Europe, Asia and the Middle East.
-Astleford has advised on structuring and cross-border business in many jurisdictions and is a lead author of How to Start and Grow a Successful Hedge Fund in Europe.

 SYMPOSIUM TOPICS INCLUDE :

 • The new regulatory environment: are we there yet?